itd/OpenIniTerm/README.rst

 ================

 Another OS X Finder hack.
-Drop this somewhere like your /Applications/scripts/ folder.
-Then, open another Finder window, and drag the icon to the bar next to the layout selector thingys.
+Drop this somewhere like your /Applications or /Applications/scripts/ folder.
+Then, open another Finder window, and drag the icon to the bar next to the layout selector thingies.

 To install
 ===========